raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

     mlflow.sklearn.log_model(lr, "model")
 ```

-With such a service we can centralize the information related to every ML experiment:
+With this service we can centralize the information related to every ML experiment:

 * Experiments performed by the CICD infrastructure as a response to a data/code change;
-* Experiments performed by data scientists while they are exploring new ideas;
+* Experiments performed by data scientists while they are exploring new solutions;

 The `MLFlow` artifact store can also be used as a model repository.

 Treating a data change in the same way as a code change requires tooling to support some kind of formal *data versioning*.
-[Pachyderm](https://www.pachyderm.com/) is a Kubernetes framework that can help us with the engineering side of ML workflows.
-It can be used as *git for data*.
+[Pachyderm](https://www.pachyderm.com/) is a Kubernetes framework that can help with the engineering side of ML workflows.
+It can be used as kind of *git for data*.

 This also means that our training workflows cannot explicitly consume the data when an execution is triggered.
 The consumption must be declarative and done via `git`.
 By doing so, the CICD pipeline can respond in the same way to changes in both code and data.

 Pachyderm provides an intuitive solution for data versioning.
-The following snippets illustrate the typical workflow when working with Pachyderm (via the `patchctl` CLI).
+The following snippets illustrate the concept and the typical workflow when working with Pachyderm (via the `patchctl` CLI):

 Create a data repository: